SARS implications for importing digital products

 • The payment was made from a South African bank account.

-If the above conditions are met, the foreign electronic services supplier is the exporter and the resident or locally residing entity is the importer.
+If the above conditions are met, the foreign electronic services supplier is the exporter, and the resident or locally residing entity is the importer.
 If the supply of foreign digital products is facilitated, for example by payment collection, by a local entity then SARS defines this third-party facilitator as an “intermediatory”.

 Tax implications for the importation of electronic products into South Africa

 Fortunately, there is currently no import duty tax liable on imported digital products.
-In 1998 World Trade Organization members agreed on a Declaration on Global Electronic Commerce included not imposing customs duties on electronic products.
+In 1998 World Trade Organization members agreed on a Declaration on Global Electronic Commerce including not imposing customs duties on electronic products.
 This agreement is reviewed periodically but is still upheld by member countries, including South Africa.

 There are, however, VAT implications for the foreign supplier as set out in the South African VAT Act.
-If the foreign supplier’s South African digital sales exceed R1 million for any consecutive 12 month consecutive period then the foreign supplier, or their local intermediatory who receives payment, is required to register with SARS as a VAT vendor.
+If the foreign supplier’s South African digital sales exceed R1 million for any consecutive 12-month consecutive period then the foreign supplier, or their local intermediatory who receives payment, is required to register with SARS as a VAT vendor.
 There is an exception to this rule, being if the sales volume over the R1 million threshold was solely because of abnormal circumstances of a temporary nature, then the vendor shall not be liable to register for VAT.
 Once registered VAT is then to be levied at a rate of 15%, collected and paid over to SARS.
 All tax invoices need to be issued in South African rands.

 If desired, voluntary VAT vendor registration is available to foreign digital service suppliers with sales of R50 000 or more in a 12-month period.
 Should sales volume drop to below the R1 million threshold over a 12-month period then foreign suppliers may deregister for VAT.